MarkusIppy/QT5.12.4-raspian-Buster-EGLFS/README.md

 Note: Also available for Linux: linux-clang linux-icc

-Note: Disabling X11 Accessibility Bridge: D-Bus or AT-SPI is missing.

 WARNING: QDoc will not be compiled, probably because libclang could not be located.
 This means that you cannot build the Qt documentation.

 Either ensure that llvm-config is in your PATH environment variable, or set LLVM_INSTALL_DIR to the location of your llvm installation.